Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Home, Sweet Home

 If you're ending your road trip in Punta Rucia, the best airport to fly out of would be the Puerto Plata International Airport, about 2 hrs away.
 But, if you, like us, got a super affordable plane ticket and thought, "I can make the drive back to Santo Domingo," then your drive will be more like 4hrs 20 min without traffic.
 Hey!
 Sometimes, you can't say no to a super cheap flight to the Dominican Republic--guilty!
 You should take the day off to sleep in, have a relaxed breakfast, and perhaps swim before hitting the road.
 Leave enough time to return your rental car and grab lunch in Santo Domingo because we all know there's nothing worse than overpriced airport food!
+Last week we paid $30 for a beer at the Miami International Airport, I coundn't believe it!
+Never again am I ordering from a munom a menu with no prices.
+Ok, rant is over-- that experience just really stuck with me! lol

 If you love fried chicken, then give Pollo Victorina a try!
 Yes, it's Dominican fast food.
 Nevertheless it is a staple to hectic Dominican on-the-go eats!
-I always ate this when I lived in DR, and I still daydream about that chicken platter and fries-- it's that good!
+I always ate here when I lived in DR, and I still daydream about that chicken platter and fries-- it's that good!
 Then, head over to Helados Bon, another Dominican ice cream staple.

 If you are running out of time, and can't make multiple stops, then I recommend eating at Gran Parador Bellamar.
 I've visited this gas station restaurant a few times now, and the food is so delicious; it never disappoints!
-Gran Parador Bellman captures the authentic flavors and taste of Dominican Cuisine exquisitely.
+Gran Parador Bellamar captures the authentic flavors and taste of Dominican Cuisine exquisitely.
 It's my favorite spot for yummy food on the go!
 The best part is that it's only a 16 minute drive from the Santo Domingo Airport.

 This Concludes our Dominican Republic Road Trip Guide.
 I hope you have an amazing time on your road trip, and please leave a comment if you enjoyed reading our guide!